Handelsman Psychology

 Educational Psychology provides an understanding of and support for children and young people’s learning, development and wellbeing.

-An Educational Psychologist (EP) can provide consultations and assessments about a child’s learning, social skills, emotional wellbeing and/or behaviour so that families and nursery/school staff can better understand how and why a child may be learning or developing differently from their peers.
+An Educational Psychologist (EP) can provide consultations and assessments about a child’s learning, social skills, emotional wellbeing and/or behaviour so that families and school staff can better understand how and why a child may be learning or developing differently from their peers.

 Individual psychological assessment may include consultations, observations, questionnaires and 1:1 assessments.
-Each assessment is bespoke to the child, addressing the concerns raised and the child’s presenting strengths and difficulties.
-Using the assessment findings and our expertise in psychology and child development, we collaborate with families and nursery/school staff to develop a shared understanding of the child.
+Each assessment is bespoke to the child, addressing the concerns raised and the child’s presenting strengths and needs.
+Using the assessment findings and our expertise in psychology and child development, we collaborate with families and school staff to develop a shared understanding of the child.
 Together, we identify strategies, interventions and provisions that will lead to the best outcomes for the child.

 We also work directly with nurseries and schools to offer early intervention support, supervision and training.
 Our goal is to upskill adults, create inclusive, neuro-affirming educational environments and support organisational change.